 Students are expected to maintain classroom decorum that includes respect for other students and the instructor, prompt and regular attendance, and an attitude that seeks to take full advantage of the educational opportunity.
+Students talking during class without raising their hand may be asked to step out of the classroom in order to allow for maintain an environment conducive for learning in the classroom.

 Any student who is found guilty of academic dishonesty such as cheating, plagiarism, or collusion on any problem on an assignment, quiz, test, (etc.) will receive zero for the activity in which the offense occurred and will be reported to the office of Student Development.
-Cheating may include using non-permitted resources on an assignment - for example, using notes or the internet on an exam in which no external resources are permitted.
 Plagiarism may include the use of ideas, research, or sentence structure without giving proper credit to the creator.

-I POSSESS ZERO TOLERANCE FOR CHEATING, COLLUSION, AND/OR PLAGIARISM.
+THERE IS ZERO TOLERANCE FOR CHEATING, COLLUSION, AND/OR PLAGIARISM ON ANY TYPE OF ASSIGNMENT IN THIS COURSE.

-Often, in particular on short-answer quesions, I do not mind when students seek outside, scholastic material to locate additional information on various topics.
+Often, in particular on short-answer questions, the instructor understands that students seek outside, scholastic material to locate additional information on various topics.
 However, be sure that you realize that you cannot simply copy something and pass it off as your answer.

 If a student is unsure as to what constitutes cheating/plagiarism, he/she needs to ask for clarification before submitting an assignment.
 When applicable, it is a student's obligation to verify the authenticity of his/her work through proper citations.
 Unless expressly stated otherwise in the assignment instructions, all assignments are to be completed independently and should reflect one's own work.
 Working with other students or other individuals on an assignment without instructor permission is considered collusion and cheating.